TaRa1999R/Image_Processing/assignment31/README.md

-# Assignment30 : Face Alignment
+# Assignment30 : Convolution and Histogram

 ## How to Install
 Run following command :